losrobbos/api-connect-guide/README.md

 All axios snippets above set a baseURL to your API (for quick out of the box testing of the snippet).

 However: In a real project you would set this baseURL only ONCE for all your requests.
-Either in App.js or you create a axios configuration file.
+Either in index.js, App.js or you create an axios configuration file.

 Following we show, how to setup a configuration file in /helpers/axios.js in your React project.